redhat-et/edge-security-demo/tensorflow_app/README.md

 To conplete video streaming and analytics three containers are used.

-1. A `Tensorflow Serving` container which accepts war batches of video frames in bitstring format and returns dictionaries of usful detections
+1. A `Tensorflow Serving` container which accepts war batches of video frames in bitstring format and returns dictionaries of useful detections

     - See Dockerfile in `video-serving` directory for more info
     - The container is already made in my Quay repo -> (Still need to Upload)